jialuli3/wav2vec_LittleBeats_LENA/README.md

 ## Recipes for Analyzing Infant/Parent Vocalization and Children's Speech
-These recipes are developed based on an early version of [SpeechBrain toolkit](https://github.com/speechbrain/speechbrain) using wav2vec 2.0 model.
+These recipes are developed based on an early version (0.5.3) of [SpeechBrain toolkit](https://github.com/speechbrain/speechbrain).

 ### Uses
 To check out this repository and install speechbrain,